 - Set team and individual goals.
 Finally, team leaders and managers should work with their individual team members to help them make daily, weekly, and quarterly goals that help them achieve the product goal and get closer to achieving the business goal and fulfilling the company mission.

-This process takes time and energy, but when done right it leads to alignment at every level of the company.
-Shared goals help people see how their work helps achieve company objectives.
+This process takes time and energy, but when done right, it leads to alignment at every level of the company.
+Shared goals help people see how their work helps achieve corporate objectives.

 Involve the right team members in goal-setting